 HSC History Extension involves the study and evaluation of the ideas and processes used by historians to produce history.
-In Part 1 of the course, students investigate the question "What is history?" through readings compiled in a source book and through one case study.
-Part 11, students design, undertake communicate their historical ln and own personal inquiry.
+In Part 1 of the course, students investigate the question "What is history?" through readings compiled in a source book and through one case study. students design. undertake communicate their historical In Part Ш, and own personal inquiry.
 1 unit at HSC only - recommended students